 The actuary has many benefits.
 Why you should Make a Career in it?

 1. Unlimited Scope: You can work across the various organization into the various sector.
 You work in corporations such as Pension Funds, Mutual funds, hedge funds, banks and obviously Insurance firms having high risk.

 2. Actuaries are high in demand: Apart from easy placements, you can get additional benefits like high pay packages.
 Also, you can easily switch between companies if you don’t like one.

 Growth in this sector is also high.
 As it is a very difficult job to enter in, it also provides high job security in recession times.

 3. Actuaries are highly specialized analysts and they use data, statistics, and analysis to lessen risk and uncertainties.
 Moreover, it is a science that includes knowledge from various subjects.
 Like mathematics, probability theory, statistics, finance, economics, and computer science.

 Because of the work involved actuary is highly challenging and interesting.

 Some difficulties you can face while going to Make a Career in Actuary are:

 1. The job is highly stressful and highly demanding.
 You are given various responsibilities.
-Developing various new financial products, analyzing on risk related, conducting valuations of assets and liabilities, measuring, monitoring and mitigating various risks like enterprise risk, developing a product and testing of profits for an investor’s portfolio, doing assets and liability modeling, advising on various topics like investment strategies.
+For instance, developing various new financial products, analyzing on risk-related, conducting valuations of assets and liabilities, measuring, monitoring and mitigating various risks like enterprise risk, developing a product and testing of profits for an investor’s portfolio, doing assets and liability modeling, advising on various topics like investment strategies.

 2. It is very hard to pass the paper as there are many papers to crack.
 As a result, it is also academically demanding as you have to study various subjects.
 It requires extensive as well as deep knowledge about a topic.
 It also requires a lot of time to crack you have to study with your job till the late ’20s or early ’30s.